ckuhtz/ClusterCreator/README.md

 ```
 This specific example shows how to add a `gpu` class with full gpu passthrough.

+[Here's a good guide](https://3os.org/infrastructure/proxmox/gpu-passthrough/gpu-passthrough-to-vm/) for setting up GPU pass-through on your PVE hosts.
+You'll want to make a datacenter resource mapping as well.

 Custom worker classes would be done to meet specific workload requirements like:

 - **GPU Workers**: